patoi/tw-zen-plugin/README.md

 All animations will repeat constantly unless you add `zen-once`, for example: `zen-once zen-pop-up` The use of `zen-once` is recommended.

-The `zen-spin-forever` rotates the content forever, even when it is not on the screen.
-If you want to suspend the rotation (saving energy), then add `zen-pause` class, `zen-pause zen-spin-forever`
+The `zen-spin-forever` rotates the content forever, and you need always add to `zen-pause`, it suspends the rotation (saving energy).

 **Breakpoint handling (except `zen-spin-forever`):**